DR.

 Normal is not the same as optimal

-There is an operational difference between these two categories.
+There is an operational difference between these two categories that I keep insisting on.

 Normal is a population statistic.
 It says where the majority is.